gitahisamuel/gitahisamuel/README.md

 <!-- Introduction -->
 ### 🚀 What I'm About

-> " Turning coffee into code and ideas into impactful software "
+> "Turning coffee into code and ideas into impactful software"

+I'm a **Full-Stack Developer** and **IT Professional** passionate about building secure, scalable web applications.
+With a strong interest in cybersecurity, I focus on creating solutions that are not just functional but also robust and secure.
+When I'm not coding, you can find me exploring the latest in infosec, contributing to open source, or enjoying the Nairobi tech scene.

+---

 <!-- Tech Stack Section -->
 ### 💻 My Tech & Tools Arsenal